Estimates for Nonlinear Harmonic Measures on Trees: Abstract

 \section{Abstract}

 In this paper we give some estimates for nonlinear harmonic measures on trees.
 In particular, we estimate in terms of the size of a set $D$ the value at the origin of the solution to $ u(x)=F((x,0),\dots,(x,m-1))$ for every $x\in\T, $ a directed tree with $m$ branches with initial datum $f+\chi_D$.
-Here $F$ is an averaging operator on $\R^m$, $x$ is a vertex of a directed tree $\T$ with regular $m$-branching and $(x,i)$ denotes a successor of that vertex for $0\le i\le m-1.$ We also provide a characterization of the subsets of the tree for which the unique continuation property holds.
+Here $F$ is an averaging operator on $\R^m$, $x$ is a vertex of a directed tree $\T$ with regular $m$-branching and $(x,i)$ denotes a successor of that vertex for $0\le i\le m-1$.